molliey/Multimodal-LLM-Applications/README.md

 uvicorn app:app --host 0.0.0.0 --port 8080
 ```

-Then visit (please make sure that you have inbound rules for port 8080):
+Please make sure that you have inbound rules for port 8080

+Then visit:
  👉 `http://<your-cloud-instance-public-ip>:8080` in your browser.